Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 return loaders, normalizer

-Caution: Always fit your normalizer on the source training data only.
-If you fit on the combined source+target data, you leak information about the target distribution, which defeats the purpose of domain adaptation and inflates your evaluation metrics.
+Caution: The normalizer should always be fit on the source training data alone.
+Fitting on combined source and target data leaks information about the target distribution, defeats the purpose of domain adaptation, and inflates evaluation metrics.

 The Core Model Architecture

-This is the heart of the system.
-Our architecture has four components working together: a shared encoder that processes time-series windows into a fixed-size feature vector, an anomaly classifier that predicts normal vs. anomaly, a reconstruction decoder that reconstructs the original input (providing an auxiliary anomaly signal), and a domain discriminator that tries to identify which domain produced a given feature vector.
-The magic ingredient is the Gradient Reversal Layer (GRL): during backpropagation, it flips the sign of gradients flowing from the domain discriminator to the encoder.
-This forces the encoder to learn features that are maximally uninformative about domain identity—precisely the domain-invariant representations we want.
+The model architecture lies at the heart of the system.
+It comprises four components that operate in concert: a shared encoder that processes time-series windows into a fixed-size feature vector; an anomaly classifier that predicts normal versus anomaly; a reconstruction decoder that reconstructs the original input and provides an auxiliary anomaly signal; and a domain discriminator that attempts to identify which domain produced a given feature vector.
+The essential ingredient is the Gradient Reversal Layer (GRL), which during backpropagation reverses the sign of gradients flowing from the domain discriminator to the encoder.
+This compels the encoder to learn features that are maximally uninformative about domain identity, which is precisely the domain-invariant representation required.

 Architecture: